-This is Dr. Gary Yates leading us in a presentation of the Book of Jeremiah.
-In lecture number one, he's going to discuss Jeremiah as an Old Testament prophet.
+This is Dr. Gary Yates leading us in a presentation of the book of Jeremiah.
+In lecture 1.
+He's going to discuss Jeremiah as an Old Testament Prophet.

-I'm Gary Yates.
-I'm an associate professor of the Old Testament at Liberty Baptist Theological Seminary in Lynchburg.
-I'm looking forward to the opportunity of leading us through a study of the book of Jeremiah.
-I love the book of Jeremiah because I believe that he has a message for our society in our culture today and also because of his love and his passion for God and God's Word.
-I hope that's something that will rub off on us.
+Hi, I'm Gary Yates.
+I'm an associate professor of Old Testament at Liberty Baptist Theological Seminary in Lynchburg, and I'm looking forward to the opportunity of leading us through a study of the book of Jeremiah.

+I love the book of Jeremiah because I believe that he has a message for our society and our culture today, and also because of his love and his passion for God and for God's word, and I hope that's something that will rub off on us.
 I'd like to begin our study with a couple of sessions just thinking about Jeremiah in the context of the Old Testament prophets.

-The prophets tend to be a part of the Bible that we're not very familiar with and so I'd like to just generally introduce us to the message of the prophets and to think about Jeremiah as an Old Testament prophet.
+The prophets tend to be a part of the Bible that we're not very familiar with, and so I'd like to just generally introduce us to the message of the prophets and to think about Jeremiah as an Old Testament prophet.
+The first way that I would like to present and help us understand the prophets is that they are described in the Old Testament as God's watchmen.
+And what that means is that a watchman had the role of standing on the walls of a city and warning the people about the attack of an enemy army.

-The first way that I would like to present and help us to understand the prophets is that they are described in the Old Testament as God's Watchmen.
-What that means is that a watchman had the role of standing on the walls of the city and warning the people about the attack of an enemy army.
-The prophets in a real sense are God's watchmen warning the people of Israel that judgment is coming against them.
-In the book of Jeremiah 6:17, we see this picture of the prophets.
-The Lord says, "I set Watchmen over you saying pay attention to the sound of the trumpet but they said we will not pay attention.
-So, in other words, the prophets were announcing that judgment was coming and that an enemy was about to invade and attack Israel.
-They were warning them about something that was coming in the near future and that was their role in their mission.
+And the prophets, in a real sense, are God's watchmen warning the people of Israel that judgment is coming against them.
+In the book of Jeremiah, chapter 6, verse 17, we see this picture of the prophets.
+The Lord says, I set watchmen over you saying, pay attention to the sound of the trumpet, but they said, we will not pay attention.

+So, in other words, the prophets were announcing that judgment was coming, that an enemy was about to invade and attack Israel.
+They were warning them about something that was coming in the near future, and that was their role and their mission.
 First of all, God sent the prophets during the Assyrian crisis as the Assyrians were coming to punish God's people for disobedience.

-Then there was a wave of prophets during the Babylonian crisis that Jeremiah belongs to.
-Then there were the Persian prophets during the post-exilic period as the people were coming back to the land and God was still warning them that there was going to be more judgment if they did not change their ways and turn back to him.
-The role of the prophets and the reason that God raised up these prophets in the first place was to prepare the people for the crises that they were preparing to face.
-Ezekiel 3 also talks about the prophet as God's watchman and he says, if the prophet warns the people of the judgment that's coming and he sees the sword and he prepares the people then the Prophet has fulfilled his mission and done his job.
-It's the people's responsibility then to listen and to pay attention.
+Then, there was a wave of prophets during the Babylonian crisis, which Jeremiah belongs to.
+And then there were the Persian prophets during the post-exilic period, as the people were coming back to the land.
+God was still warning them that there would be more judgment if they did not change their ways and turn back to him.

+The role of the prophets and the reason that God raised these prophets up in the first place was to prepare the people for the crises that they were preparing to face.

+Ezekiel chapter 3 also talks about the prophet as God's watchman.
+And he says, if the prophet warns the people of the judgment that's coming, he sees the sword, and he prepares the people, then the prophet has fulfilled his mission and done his job.